m4reQ/pygl/README.md

 \
 **Buffer contiguity**\
 If you are passing object that supports buffer protocol, you also have to make sure that the underlying buffer it exposes is *C-contiguous*.
 This is requied for us to be able to simply copy buffers data to destination, without employing any conversion methods.
 In future it might be possible to use buffers whose data is not C-contiguous.\
-To learn more about Python's buffer contiguity go to [https://docs.python.org/3/glossary.html#term-contiguous].
+To learn more about Python's buffer contiguity go to [https://docs.python.org/3/glossary.html#term-contiguous].\
+\
 ## OpenGL debug callback
 pyGL allows you to specify OpenGL debug callback function, which can help with troubleshooting graphical errors.
 Be careful though!\
 Because we cannot efficiently check is an exception occurred during execution of that function, any errors inside it will be silently ignored, which may lead to later bugs or even program crash.\
-If you use debug callback and encounter any bugs it's a good practice to first check if the callback function is written correctly.
+If you use debug callback and encounter any bugs it's a good practice to first check if the callback function is written correctly.\
+\
+## Matrices, buffers and performance
+Although pyGL allows transfering data to buffers from any object that supports C-contiguous buffer protocol, to deliver better performance it includes own math library, which exports types like *vectors* and *matrices*.\
+As it's very frequent to use such types in OpenGL operations, all pyGL functions that accept data sources like `Shader.set_uniform_vec*` or `Buffer.store` have special fast paths for those types.\
+We strongly encourage using those types to ensure the best performance.